YouTube Usage Statistics For The Logged On Generation

 The richest YouTuber of 2019 is Ryan Kaji.
 Ryan is an 8-year-old boy that makes review videos for toys.
 In 2019 alone, he earned $22 million.

 Currently, the most disliked YouTube video is “YouTube Rewind 2018: Everyone Controls Rewind”.
 This video was uploaded by the official YouTube channel as part of the platform’s Rewind series.
 It now has 17 million dislikes, dethroning Justin Bieber’s “Baby”.
-YouTube usage statistics show that the negative response to the Rewind stems from its references to obscure and out-of-date trends, unpopular YouTubers and its failure to pay tribute to some deceased celebrities.
+YouTube usage statistics show that the negative response to Rewind stems from its references to obscure and out-of-date trends, unpopular YouTubers and its failure to pay tribute to some deceased celebrities.